Financing Your School Year: 4 Simple Steps for Donegal Parents

 Financing Your School Year Donegal

-Check with your local Credit Union office because they are all independent, but may have low interest rates if you take out an education loan.
+Check with your local Credit Union office because they are all independent but may have low interest rates if you take out an education loan.

 To qualify for a loan, Credit Unions require you to be a member for at least one month and deposit 2.5% of the sum you want to borrow into a Credit Union share account.
 Check with your Credit Union for their terms and conditions.

-The next stage are banks that know they’ll have a greater chance of approval.
-Only borrow for a year – school expenses are recurring every year.
-Unlawful moneylenders should be avoided at all costs, owing up to 200 percent or more in interest fees.
+Unlawful money lenders should be avoided at all costs, owing up to 200 percent or more in interest fees.

 Warning: